spine-tools/Spine-Toolbox/docs/source/spine_db_editor/getting_started.rst

 the configurations for the URL can be restored back to default from the **Menu bar->View->Docks...->Reset docks**, or from the button in the **Toolbar** with the same name.

 There are keyboard shortcuts to activate most of the widgets.
-For example Entity tree is activated with Alt+1.
+For example Entity tree is activated with **Alt+1**.

 Tab bar
 =======

 The uppermost UI element is the **Tab bar**.
 One editor window can have multiple tabs.
-New tabs can be added by pressing the plus-sign (**+**) in the **Tab bar**.
+New tabs can be added by pressing the plus-sign (|black-plus|) in the **Tab bar**.
 In the newly created tab, databases can be opened once again with the instructions given above.
 Tabs can be deleted from the editor by pressing the cross (**X**) inside a tab.
 The tabs can be dragged from the **Tab bar** to create new editor windows.
 Tabs from different windows can also be dragged into others, fusing them into the same editor window.